ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

-### Inline descriptors
+### Inline annotations

-Inline descriptors are part of the language and describe a part of the program.
+Inline annotations are part of the language and describe a part of the program.
 There must be placed at the beginning of a single-line comment, or at the beginning of the first non-empty line of a multi-line comment.

 ```sn
 // NOTE: This part may not work under specific circumstances